-If it’s “Made with Organic Ingredients”, it means a minimum of 70% of the ingredients are organic, with restrictions on the remainder – no GMOs, for example.
+If it’s “Made with Organic Ingredients”, it means a minimum of 70% of the ingredients is organic, with restrictions on the remainder – no GMOs, for example.

 How can a farmer “go organic”?

-There’s a two-year conversion process which increases the natural fertility of the land and produce grown in this year isn’t organic.
+There’s a two-year conversion process that increases the natural fertility of the land and produces grown in this year isn’t organic.
 The second year’s produce is “In Conversion” and the third year’s goods are organic.

 Why is organic produce usually costlier?

 Some products, like coffee and bread aren’t more expensive.
 The items that cost more do so because in many regions organic farmers don’t get the same subsidies as conventional farmers.

 Additionally, conventional food doesn’t include the cost of land remediation (clean-up).
 Organic farming is more labour-intensive than conventional.
 Organic farms are usually smaller, so don’t benefit from the same economies of scale as conventional operations.

 There’s no definitive proof, mainly because there are so many different soil types, crop varieties and weather conditions, as well as post-harvest handling, to consider.

 A few studies have shown organic tomatoes contain more vitamin C and other phytonutrients, but it’ll be a while before we can say for certain.

 Is organic food tastier?